[Stewart Hosie in the Chair]

 We will give the leaders of secure schools freedom and autonomy, similar to the freedom enjoyed by headteachers, to create relationships, care and practice centred around the needs of the children.
 This new model of youth custody draws on the ethos and practice of schools, with the structure and support of the secure children’s home model.
 I look forward to announcing the provider of the first one at Medway very shortly.

 Despite the successes, children leaving custody are the most likely to reoffend in the whole criminal justice system.
 Reoffending rates are far too high for children sentenced to custody for six months or less.
 That relates to the points made by the hon. and learned Member for Edinburgh South West.
-We believe that short periods in custody can have a negative on a child’s rehabilitation.
+We believe that short periods in custody can have a negative impact on a child’s rehabilitation.
 It can disrupt family relationships which, as the second Farmer review showed, can be fundamental to supporting rehabilitation and reducing future offending.

 The Secretary of State for Justice set out in oral questions earlier this month the persuasive evidence that short custodial sentences do not work, and that community sentences can be more effective in reducing reoffending and keeping the public safe.
 I know that Members of all parties share that view, and I hope we will continue to see progress.